Learn how to get DOT and MC numbers: FMCSA registration steps, fees, timelines, insurance filings, BOC-3, UCR, and quotes.

 - Staying active means staying compliant—updates and renewals matter.

-Related reading: DOT record trucking insurance, commercial truck insurance, and FMCSA authority application.
+Related reading: DOT and MC number costs, commercial truck insurance for new authority, and FMCSA authority application.